 - High Development Costs: Building a LIMS from scratch is a significant investment, requiring substantial financial resources and skilled IT personnel, not only during the development phase but on the long run.

-- Time-Consuming: The development process can be lengthy, delaying the realization of benefits and potentially disrupting lab operations.
+- Long development timelines: The development process can be lengthy, delaying the realization of benefits and potentially disrupting lab operations.

-- Maintenance Challenges: Ongoing maintenance, updates, and troubleshooting require dedicated IT resources and expertise.
+- Maintenance burden requiring ongoing IT expertise: Ongoing maintenance, updates, and troubleshooting require dedicated IT resources and expertise.

-Option 3: Acquire a Flexible and Scalable LIMS (e.g., Di-LIMS)
+Option 3: Choosing a Flexible & Scalable LIMS (e.g., Di-LIMS)

 A Case Study: The Swiss Biobanking Platform Partnership